• Global. Remote. Office-free.

 Your INSTANCE_ID is the last segment:

-8e5bb349-23f0-478a-ac58-e09ba143ec3aAfter updating the IAM policy with the correct instance ARN, your Lambda function will now successfully trigger outbound calls in Amazon Connect.
+After updating the IAM policy with the correct instance ARN, Lambda can successfully trigger outbound calls through Amazon Connect.

 What’s Next

-In the next part of this series, we will explore the full architecture of Amazon Connect voice-call OTP and how it fits into a Cognito Custom Authentication flow.
+In the next part of this series, we explore the full architecture of Amazon Connect voice-call OTP and how it fits into a Cognito Custom Authentication flow.

 You will:

-- See how Lambda passes OTP digits into your Amazon Connect Contact Flow.
+• See how Lambda passes OTP digits into your Amazon Connect Contact Flow.

-- Configure SSML prompts so Connect reads the OTP clearly, digit by digit.
+• Configure SSML prompts so Connect reads the OTP clearly, digit by digit.

-- Validate the entire Cognito custom challenge flow end-to-end.
+• Validate the entire Cognito custom challenge flow end-to-end.

 This next guide builds directly on the IAM policy you configured here.